CoRE-Lab-UCF/MACH-Compound-Flooding/README.md

 ### 1. Bias Correction
 - **`Bias_Correction.m`**
-  - **Description**: This script applies bias correction to rainfall data using quantile mapping.
-The method adjusts the hourly rainfall gauge data to match the basin-average values derived from the Analysis of Record for Calibration (AORC) data.-
+  - **Description**: This script applies a bias correction to the rainfall data using quantile mapping.
+The method adjusts the hourly rainfall gauge data to match the basin-average rainfall values derived from the Analysis of Record for Calibration (AORC) data.-

 **Input**:
 - `Pr_Measured.mat`:- [date-time, hourly precipitation]